-4.1 - EDU requirements
+4.1 - Ministry of Education requirements

-You are responsible to contact EDU for advice on your minor renovation project and the licensing requirements outlined under the CCEYA:
+You are responsible to contact the Ministry of Education for advice on your minor renovation project and the licensing requirements outlined under the CCEYA:

-- New child care providers email EDU at childcare ontario@ontario.ca or call the central inquiry line at 416-325-2929 or 1-800-387-5514. - Child care providers currently operating contact your EDU Program Advisor for more information on licensing.
+- New child care providers email the Ministry of Education at childcare ontario@ontario.ca or call the central inquiry line at 416-325-2929 or 1-800-387-5514. - Child care providers currently operating contact your Ministry of Education Program Advisor for more information on licensing.